consysT-project/consysT-code/README.md

 In IntelliJ, you have to add the annotation processor manually.

 1. Go to `Preferences > Annotation Processors`.
 You can try to check `Obtain from project`.
 IntelliJ may be able to retrieve the correct checker by default.
+If it can, you are already finished.

 2. Add the compiled jar of the consistency-checker project